Reviews

 Bottom Line

-I am sympathetic to the challenges a small developer team faces in swapping a heavyweight desktop design the likes of Cinnamon into a powerhouse operating system such as Ubuntu.
+I am sympathetic to the challenges a small developer team faces in swapping a heavyweight desktop design, the likes of Cinnamon, into a powerhouse operating system such as Ubuntu.
 Given that it has come this far in the last five years or so, I hope it will be a short time before the next stable remix release is ready.

 Planned improvements for the 20.04 release include a new GRUB, a Plymouth theme, an improved layout application, and a Welcome screen.
 Also planned is a slideshow presentation during installation.

 I look forward to seeing the Cinnamon desktop spice up Ubuntu as an official competitive desktop option.
 Hopefully, this new remix distro will improve and become part of the official Ubuntu Linux lineup.
-I can not help but wonder why Canonical has not already done this, without waiting for a third-party distro to join the Ubuntu spice rack.
+I can not help but wonder why Canonical has not already done this without waiting for a third-party distro to join the Ubuntu spice rack.

-Want to Suggest a Review?
+Suggest a Review

 Is there a Linux software application or distro you’d like to suggest for review?
 Something you love or would like to get to know?

-Please email your ideas to me, and I’ll consider them for a future Linux Picks and Pans column.
+Email your ideas to me, and I’ll consider them for a future column.

 And use the Reader Comments feature below to provide your input!